-- Rinse out the detergent – Your container should then be emptied, washed, filtered, and refilled with clear water.
-You should repeatedly press down on the pillow until all the soap has been expelled.
+- Rinse out the detergent – Your container should be emptied, washed, filtered, and refilled with clear water.
+It would be best if you repeatedly pressed down on the pillow until all the soap has been expelled.

-- Air out – The orthopedic foam pillow should be air-dried until it’s completely dry before you put the pillowcase back on.
-Do not place the pillow in direct sunlight or in the dryer.
+- Air out – The orthopedic foam pillow should be air-dried until it’s scorched before you put the pillowcase back on.
+Do not place the pillow in direct sunlight or the dryer.

 Cleaning the orthopedic foam deeply can remove more deeply rooted dirt and bacteria.

 Your orthopedic foam pillow should only be deep cleaned once a year.
-In order to prevent mould, mildew, odours, and material degradation, it would be best if you avoided moisture retention which can be caused due to the cleaning process.
-It is also important to prevent the detergents from detrimentally affecting the foam or filler.
+To prevent mold, mildew, odors, and material degradation, it would be best if you avoided moisture retention, which can be caused due to the cleaning process.
+It is also essential to prevent the detergents from damaging the foam or filler.

-Moreover, some foams used in orthopedic pillows such as natural latex is naturally antimicrobial and hypoallergenic, which may reduce the frequency of deep cleaning.
+Moreover, some foams used in orthopedic pillows such as natural latex, are naturally antimicrobial and hypoallergenic, which may reduce the frequency of deep cleaning.